olgupila/STORM-AI-devkit-2025/docs/usage.md

 ## Machine Learning-based Baseline
 The following subsection guides the challengers in implementing a Random Forest classifier model.
 Readers are referred to the [baseline solutions page](https://splid-devkit.readthedocs.io/en/latest/baseline.html#machine-learning-based-approach) for more infomation of this approach.

-### Preliminaries Notebook
-The Preliminaries notebook (`preliminaries.ipynb`) serves as the initial step in setting up the challenge by preparing and structuring the dataset.
-It pulls in data from various directories specified under `config.data_dirs` and amalgamates them into a unified dataset.
-The notebook also handles the train-test split of this dataset, either based on a ratio or using predefined IDs.

-**Configuration Parameters**:
-- `data_dirs`: List of directories containing the raw data.
-- `test_ratio`: Proportion of the dataset to be used for testing.
-- `test_ids`: Fixed test object IDs, omits the `test_ratio` parameter if provided.
-- `output_dir`: Directory where the processed data is saved.

-### ML Baseline Model Notebook
-The ML Baseline Model notebook (`ml_baseline.ipynb`) provides a foundational model using a Random Forest Classifier aimed at node detection.
-This notebook acts as a quick start guide and establishes a performance baseline for the challenge.
-It uses a predefined list of features for training the model and employs the `NodeDetectionEvaluator` for performance assessment.

-**Configuration Parameters**:
-- `challenge_dir`: Directory containing the challenge data.
-- `valid_ratio`: Proportion of the dataset to be used for validation.
-- `lag_steps`: Number of lag steps for the model.
-- `evaluation_tolerance`: Tolerance level used in the `NodeDetectionEvaluator`.

 ## Performance Evaluation
 The `evaluation.py` script provides a standard way to assess the performance of the models submitted for the challenge.
 It employs metrics and evaluation techniques that are aligned with the challenge's objectives.